secretfader/www/README.md

 HTML, CSS, JavaScript, and Markdown files are formatted with [Prettier][prettier], shell code is formatted with [Beautysh][beautysh].
 The JavaScript front-end (however rudimentary) is tested with [Jest][jest].

+### Basic Workflow

+- Start Hugo development server (`hugo server`, assuming that the binary is in your `$PATH`)
+- Optionally, add test to `test/` folder, at an appropriate sub-path
+- Edit HTML templates, JavaScript, CSS, or Markdown content
+- Observe the change in a connected browser
+- Commit and push to a PR branch

 ## Goals

 - Provide an approachable introduction, with both personal and professional areas of focus